derekcovill/notes/blogs.md

 - create a reflective post about your first(?) experience with wordpress
 - in both cases, use tags and categories
 - create a menu (or multiple menus) and add these to your site as widgets
+- submit the URL of your site into the assessment submission area on Studentcentral.
+Add a short note about what you have submitted.
+Check with your tutor that they can access the site.
+Submit again each week with a short update on progress.